TEALSK12/apcsa-public/curriculum/Unit1/Lesson-1XX.md

 At the end of class, have students briefly look at each other’s projects and review their work before they submit.

-**Evaluation Question:**  How many lines of code did this program "save" by calling static methods, versus calling print statements to output every single line in this written piece of work?
+**Evaluation Question:**  How many lines of code did this program "save" by calling static methods, instead of calling print statements to output every single line of text?

 Accommodation and Differentiation